opendatabio/opendatabio/resources/docs/en/Installation.md

 1. **Data downloads** are queue as jobs and a file is written in a temporary folder, and the file is deleted when the job is deleted by the user.
 This folder is defined as the `download disk` in filesystem.php config file, which point to `storage/app/public/downloads`.
 UserJobs web interface difficult navegation will force users to delete old jobs, but a cron cleaning job may be advisable to implement in your installation;
 2. **Media files** are by default stored in the `media disk`, which place files in folder `storage/app/public/media`;
+3. For regular configuration **create** both directories `storage/app/public/downloads` and `storage/app/public/media` with writable permition by the Server user, see below topic;
-3. Remember to include media folder in a backup plan;
+4. Remember to include media folder in a backup plan;

 ### Folder permissions